Street-View Image Generation from a Bird's-Eye View Layout: Method

 \subsection{Model Structure}

-\paragraph{Image Encoder} To generate a globally coherent image, we model our distribution in a discrete latent space instead of pixel-space.
-We use the VQ-VAE model introduced by Oord \etal~\cite{vandenoordNeuralDiscreteRepresentation2017} as an alternative generative architecture to GANs\footnote{Note that switching to the recently developed class of diffusion models can potentially improve the image synthesis quality, but such models require an order of magnitude of additional data and computational resources for training and thus we leave it for future works.}.
-Additionally, we incorporate a perceptual and a patch-wise adversarial loss as in~\cite{esserTamingTransformersHighResolution2021}.
-The VQ-VAE architecture consists of an encoder $E_{cam}$, a decoder $D_{cam}$, and a codebook $\mathcal{Z}_c=\left\{z_{m}\right\}_{m=1}^{M_c} \subset \mathbb{R}^{n_c}$ where $M_c$ is the number of code vectors and $n_c$ is the embedding dimension of each code.
-Given a source image, $x_k\in\mathbb{R}^{H_c \times W_c \times 3}$ we encode $\hat{z}_{k} = E(x_k) \in \mathbb{R}^{h_c \times w_c\times n_c}$.
-To obtain a discrete, tokenized representation, we find the nearest codebook vector for each feature vector $\hat{z}_{k,ij} \in \mathbb{R}^{n_{c}}$ where $i,j$ are the row, column indices in the discrete latent representation with size $h_c \times w_c$:
+\paragraph{Image Encoder} To generate a globally coherent image, we model our distribution in a discrete latent space instead of pixel space.
+We use the VQ-VAE model introduced by Oord \textit{et~al.}~\cite{vandenoordNeuralDiscreteRepresentation2017} as an alternative generative architecture to GANs\footnote{Note that switching to the recently developed class of diffusion models can potentially improve the image synthesis quality, but such models require an order of magnitude of additional data and computational resources for training and thus we leave it for future works.}.
+We replace the $L_2$ with a perceptual loss and incorporate a patch-wise adversarial loss as in~\cite{esserTamingTransformersHighResolution2021}.
+The VQ-VAE architecture consists of an encoder $E^{c}$, a decoder $D^{c}$, and a codebook $\mathcal{Z}^c=\left\{z_{f}\right\}_{f=1}^{F_c} \subset \mathbb{R}^{n_c}$ where $F_c$ is the number of code vectors and $n_c$ is the embedding dimension of each code.
+Given a source image, $x_k\in\mathbb{R}^{H_c \times W_c \times 3}$, we encode $\hat{z}^{c}_{k} = E^c(x_k) \in \mathbb{R}^{h_c \times w_c\times n_c}$.
+To obtain a discrete, tokenized representation, we find the nearest codebook vector for each feature vector $\hat{z}^{c}_{k,ij} \in \mathbb{R}^{n_{c}}$ where $i,j$ are the row, column indices in the discrete latent representation with size $h_c \times w_c$: